ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 with regexes yourself now, and come back to this topic when you think that you need them.
-In this book, we were only able to give a tiny introduction into the stuff --- you will have to carefully study the API docs of the [regex]{.mod} module and a lot of other resources on the Internet when you should intend to seriously use them.
+In this book, we were only able to give a tiny introduction into the stuff --- you will have to carefully study the API docs of the [regex] module and a lot of other resources on the Internet when you should intend to seriously use them.
 We should also mention, that while regexes are very powerful, for some tasks they work not that well, e.g. parsing math expressions with nested braces, or just